*** Hey! There’s a BIG curriculum giveaway at the end of this post worth over $1,000! Don’t miss it! ***

 Begin teaching your older kids to help with the younger kids.
 There are many ways they can do this.
 They can play with or read to the preschoolers and babies, do simple math or reading practice with the younger kids, enjoy special outside time with a sibling, and more!

 Some people worry about putting too much on the older kids with this kind of approach.
-My feeling is that as long as I don’t rely too heavily on my older kids and treat their time with respect and appreciation, including them in helping their siblings in these ways can be good for their character, bless their relationship with their siblings, and help them know how important they are to the overall functioning of the family!
+My feeling is that as long as I don’t rely too heavily on my older kids and treat their time with appreciation, including them in helping their siblings in these ways can be good for their character, bless their relationship with their siblings, and help them know how important they are to the overall functioning of the family!
 It’s a good situation, in my opinion.

 Keep the Younger Kids Occupied